mthomas7/calc-slides/optimization/optimization.md

 How do we optimize functions?
 ===
 * This means looking for maxima and minima
-* We'll look at examples of why we might want to optimize in the real world in a bit - first we'll find a procedure.
+* We'll look at examples of why we might want to optimize in the real world in a bit - first we'll find a procedure for functions.
-* What is true about a function at a maximum or a minimum?
+* What does it mean for a function to achieve a maximum?
+A minimum?

 Some language
 ===